therealcrowder/Case_Study_2/README.md

 ##### This case study presents us with 3 tasks in which we will outline in the sections contained in this document.
 The first task is to replicate a matrix in R, Python and SAS.
 Our second task has our group using orange tree data to examine the size of trunks and visualizing the data in various methods.
 The third task sets us upon a dataset of global temperature since the 1800’s with multiple date formats.
 We are asked several questions that require us to clean, analyze and visualize the data.
 Concluding the Case Study we will offer a conclusion between the two data sets that are created from our third task.
 For detailed code commenting please see the case\_study\_2.Rmd file.

 #### Install Packages and Load Libraries - if you already have these Packages installed and loaded you may skip this step.
+The packages we are going to use are: weathermetrics, knitr, markdown, ggplot2, plyr, lubridate, formatR.

 ``` r
 source("install_load.R", print.eval = TRUE)